 Some good destinations for only-English language speakers are Germany, Israel, and Hong Kong.
 There are also obviously programs in English-speaking countries like England, Ireland, New Zealand, and Australia.

-The Pros and Cons of Studying Abroad
+Studying Abroad Pros and Cons

 Studying abroad is ultimately a big decision—and every big decision calls for a good ol’ pro-con list (preferably on a yellow legal pad).
 So let’s talk through a high-level look at some of the pros and cons of studying abroad.